the-aria/Using-rclone-in-python/README.md

 ## Description

 This repository contains two Python scripts that enable secure data transfer and access using rclone, a command-line program for cloud storage management.
 The first script, **EncryptAndUpload.py**, copies data from the *origin_root* directory and transfers it to an encrypted remote using the rclone copy command.
-During the process, the data is encrypted to ensure its security.
+Assuming the rclone remote is set up as a "crypt" type remote, the command "rclone copy" encrypts the data as well.
 The second script, **MountEncryptedData.py**, utilizes the rclone mount command to create a virtual drive, making the encrypted data accessible to the user.

 ## Prerequisites